 This may be one of the most important blogs I’ll ever write.
 There is so much confusion when it comes to the Jew/Gentile question.
 Who does God love more?
-We all know the answer—God loves all his children equally.
+Does he favor one group over the other?
+We all know the answer—God does not show favoritism (Acts 10:34) and loves all of His creation (John 3:16).
 However, we don’t always act like it.

 Some Jewish believers act superior to Gentile believers.

 Some Gentile believers feel inadequate because they are not Jewish and they wish they had Jewish ancestry.

 Some Gentile believers believe that God has rejected Israel in favor of the Church, which is called Replacement Theology or Supersessionism.

 All of the above statements are wrong!
 The truth is, God doesn’t love someone more because they are a man, woman, Jew, priest, Levite, Roman, etc. The verse that proves this is often misunderstood and misused to destroy the idea of different roles, functions, or callings after coming to faith.

 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female—for you are all one in Messiah Yeshua.
 (Galatians 3:28 TLV)

 The wrong interpretation, which has been adopted by Replacement or Fulfillment Theology, is that there is absolutely no difference between Jewish and Gentiles believers.
 Personally, I prefer to say, “believers from the nations” over Gentiles.
 It has the same meaning, but most people hear, “non-Jews” when they hear “Gentile”, instead of “the nations.”
 These folks teach that once you come to faith, you are a generic being (some say part of a third race).
 In fact, some would say that when a Jewish person receives Yeshua, he or she is no longer part of the Jewish people, but is only connected to the body of Messiah.